ibnunes/zshrc/README.md

 Anyone can contribute and/or fork from this repository.

-**I invite you to contribute directly to this repository**, though, in order to mantain it as a centralized repo with plenty of options for everyone.
+**We invite you to contribute directly to this repository**, though, in order to mantain it as a centralized repo with plenty of options for everyone.

 Create new `*.zsh` files to add to the `.zshrc.d` folder.